openpracticelibrary/openpracticelibrary/src/pages/practice/virtual-office.md

 mobiusTag: foundation
 icon: /images/virtual-office_cover.jpg
 whatIs: >-
-  Building a Virtual Office when working remotely is a team identification/spirit builder while providing valuable insights into existing dynamics, individual sentiments and functional expertise.
+  Building a Virtual Office when working remotely is a blend of introduction round, ice breaker and team builder while providing valuable insights into pre-existing dynamics, individual sentiments   and functional expertise.

-  It acts as a strong navigator for future collaboration between groups of people and individuals in your newly formed team.
+  The Virtual Office acts as a strong navigator for future collaboration between groups of people and individuals in your newly formed team.
 whyDo: >-
-  The Virtual Office fosters building team spirit while at the same time allows gathering of both functional and emotional circumstances of the people you're going to work with.
+  The Virtual Office fosters the building of team spirit while at the same time allows gathering of both functional and emotional circumstances of the people you're going to work with.

   As such, it is especially valuable when you come together with your future team for the first time.